ENGN2912B-2016/CNN-B/readme.md

-/*

 Welcome to __CNN-B__, a repository for the C++ team project by _Zijun Cui_, _Zhenhua Tian_ and _Lemeng Wang_.

 This is a Caffe-based Object Classification project.
-3 convolutional neural networks have been used: CaffeNet, AlexNet, and GoogleNet.
-Object classifications have been performed on photos of 6 different objects: a trash bin, a basketball, a screw, a pen, a printer, and a monitor.
-To study the relation between the accuracy of classification and the size of an object, 10 photos have been taken for each object.
-The object has been scaled differently in each photo.
+Three convolutional neural networks--CaffeNet, AlexNet, and GoogleNet--have been used to study the relationship between the accuracy of classification and the size of an object.
+The classifications have been performed on images of 6 different objects: a trash bin, a basketball, a screw, a pen, a printer, and a monitor.
+Each object is taken with 10 difference scale.
+The result is that the smaller an object is in a photo, the lower probability the correct result has to lie on top of the prediction results.
 Qt interface has been integrated into Caffe, fulfilling functions of image input, network customization, and prediction output.

 Our own images can be found in the folder `~/examples/Images`